 We provide robust PSHE teaching through the Jigsaw, Cambridge or school-designed curriculum to ensure all of our students have access to a mindful approach to social skills.
-In addition to this, we commit to every pupil across the primary age phase receiving high quality mindfulness sessions with a qualified mindfulness practitioner throughout the year.
+In addition to this, we commit to every pupil across the primary age phase receiving high quality mindfulness sessions supported by a qualified mindfulness practitioner throughout the year.
 The PSHE and mindfulness curriculum work in partnership to teach tools and skills to help pupils develop their own wellbeing toolkit.
 Our school ethos and values keeps inclusion at the heart of everything we do and recognises the importance of emotional and social development as a tool to be able to fully access learning.

-All staff provide are able to make strong relationships with the pupils and allow them both time and space to help them calm, reflect and, if appropriate, discuss how a reparation activity may help.
-If it is required, specific pastoral intervention will be put in to place for specific pupils.
+Chloe Neild, Principal and pastoral support offers support when a more targeted approach is needed.
+Chloe Neild is able to make strong relationships with the pupils and allow them both time and space to help them calm, reflect and, if appropriate, discuss how a reparation activity may help.
+They are also well placed to lead on specific interventions if this is felt to be suitable for the pupil.

-We also provide opportunities and support for pupils to improve their emotional and social development including a school ambassador council, which pupils are actively encouraged to join, to capture pupil voice.
+We also provide opportunities and support for pupils to improve their emotional and social development in the following ways: